chemu3l/Can-avid-National-High-School/README.md

-I am at NavBarUnOrderList Drawer Career Menu is always on Highlights
+I am at Hero Section Responsive is always on Highlights